jensculrich/CWR_SDM_Shiny/www/aknow.md

 ### About

-This shiny app is developed and maintained by Jens Ulrich (jensj27[at]mail.ubc.ca).
+This shiny app developed and maintained by Jens Ulrich (jensj27[at]mail.ubc.ca).